Tusker 1-2 FC Talanta: Kahiro brace condemn Brewers to second defeat

 - Could Man City create their own Class of '92?
 Palmer, McAtee, Lavia and Co. out to impress Guardiola

-Meanwhile, Talanta coach Ken Kenyatta kept faith with the team that had beaten Vihiga Bullets 2-0 with goalkeeper Kevin Otieno keeping his spot same as striker Brian Yakhama.
+Meanwhile, Talanta coach Ken Kenyatta kept faith with the team that had beaten Vihiga Bullets 2-0 with goalkeeper Kevin Otieno keeping his spot, as did striker Brian Yakhama.

-It was Talanta, who started the game on the front foot and they almost took the lead with only five minutes played when Barrack Odhiambo released the unmarked Michael Jairo at the far end of the corner and the left-footed player dribbled past two defenders before unleashing a shot which hit the woodwork.
+It was Talanta who started the game on the front foot and they almost took the lead with only five minutes played when Barrack Odhiambo released the unmarked Michael Jairo at the far corner and the left-footed player dribbled past two defenders before unleashing a shot which hit the woodwork.

-However, five minutes later, they took a deserved lead when Kahiro pounced onto a loose ball in the Brewers’ danger zone after a clever deliver from Nichodemus Malika before beating Bwire with a right-footed effort.
+However, five minutes later, they took a deserved lead when Kahiro pounced on a loose ball in the Brewers’ danger zone after a clever delivery from Nichodemus Malika before beating Bwire with a right-footed effort.

-Talanta kept knocking at Tusker’s door and they almost went 2-0 up in the 20th minute after Malika set Kahiro with a through ball but Bwire came out quickly from his line to gather the ball.
+Talanta kept knocking at Tusker’s door and they almost went 2-0 up in the 20th minute after Malika played in Kahiro with a through-ball but Bwire came out quickly from his line to gather the ball.

-In the 36th minute, Tusker missed an open chance to level the scores after former AFC Leopards player Clyde Senaji set up Omondi but his final effort flew over the bar.
+In the 36th minute, Tusker missed a chance to level the scores after former AFC Leopards player Clyde Senaji set up Omondi but his final effort flew over the bar.

-In the 44th minute, Tusker were handed a free-kick at the edge of the box after Ibrahim Joshua was fouled by Alvin Ochieng, and Senaji stepped up to curl a good effort which Talanta keeper Otieno tipped over the bar to keep the scores 1-0 at the half-time break.
+In the 44th minute, Tusker were handed a free-kick at the edge of the box after Ibrahim Joshua was fouled by Alvin Ochieng.
+Senaji stepped up and curled a good effort which Talanta keeper Otieno tipped over the bar to keep the score 1-0 at the half-time break.

-On resumption, Otieno pulled a great save to deny Tusker’s Joshua after he combined well with John Njuguna and Macharia.
+After the resumption, Otieno pulled off a great save to deny Tusker’s Joshua after he combined well with John Njuguna and Macharia.

 Tusker made three changes Shami Kibwana, Kevin Mbugua, and Boniface Muchiri coming in for Rodgers Ouma, Omondi, and Njuguna while Talanta pulled out Yakhama for Edwin Lavatsa.

-Tusker then levelled the scores in the 56th minute when Macharia tapped in a cross from Kibwana which bounced off keeper Otieno to hit the back of the net.
+Tusker then levelled the score when Macharia tapped in a cross from Kibwana which bounced off keeper Otieno to hit the back of the net.

-But five minutes later, Talanta took the lead for the second time in the game when Kahiro powered home his second of the day after beating his markers to slot past Bwire.
+But six minutes later Talanta took the lead again when Kahiro powered home his second of the day after beating his markers to slot past Bwire.

 The defeat means Tusker are yet to win a match this season since they lost their season opener 1-0 against AFC Leopards while Talanta have two wins from four matches.